joseabrantesjr/flask.password.manager/README.md

 To install **Password Manager**, follow these steps:

+1. Install Python and pip on your system.

+2. Clone this repository using the `git clone https://github.com/joseabrantesjr/flask.password.manager.git` command.

-1. Create and activate a virtual environment (venv)
+3. Create and activate a virtual environment (venv)

 Step 1:
 In the terminal, use the python -m venv command to create a virtual environment.
 Replace <environment_name> with the desired name for your virtual environment.